C4ptainCrunch/thesis/source/index.rst

     <section class="first-page">
         <h1>Playing Awale with MCTS</h1>
-        <h2>Master thesis submitted in partial fulfilment of the requirements
+        <h2>Master thesis submitted in partial fulfillment of the requirements
         for the degree of Master of Science in Applied Sciences and Engineering:&nbsp;Computer Science
         </h2>